This month’s brand focus takes a closer look at US blade and multitool makers, Gerber.

-Gerber were founded in 1939 from Portland, Oregon, along Americas west coast.
-Here, the frontier spirit called for a range of knives that were capable of roughing it in the wild and although that is what Gerber eventually became, it started off as something entirely different.
+Gerber were founded in 1939 in Portland, Oregon, on America’s west coast.
+Here, the frontier spirit called for a range of knives that were capable of roughing it in the wild, and although that’s what Gerber eventually became, it started off as something entirely different.

-Gerber have some truly prestigious names working for them at one time or another including the late, great Bob Lovless one of the most innovative modern knife designers who designed and popularised many modern knife making methods.
-Loveless is famed for saying that he would not pay $3000 dollars “for a knife if it was signed by Jesus Christ himself” and so worked closely with Gerber to create blades that were both effective and affordable.
+Gerber have some truly prestigious names working for them at one time or another, including the late great Bob Loveless, one of the most innovative modern knife designers, who designed and popularised many modern knife-making methods.
+Loveless is famed for saying that he would not pay $3,000 for a knife “if it were autographed by Jesus Christ himself”, and so worked closely with Gerber to create blades that were both effective and affordable.

 Lets have a look at some of their products below :

-Designed to be small and compact but still extremely useful, the Zip Hex features 5 of the most common hex fittings used in all sorts of equipment.
-Bikes, boards, skis and ATV’s, they all need repairing from time to time when they do, the Zip Hex is your best friend.
+Designed to be small and compact, but still extremely useful, the Zip Hex features five of the most common hex fittings used in all sorts of equipment.
+Bikes, boards, skis, ATV’s … they all need repairing from time to time; and when they do, the Zip Hex is your best friend.

 Gerber Paraframe II

-This slightly larger version of the classic Paraframe knife, the name of the game here is lightness.
+This is a slightly larger version of the classic Paraframe knife, and the name of the game here is lightness.
 Since the skeleton handle of the Gerber Paraframe II is made from steel, the lightness is not compromising strength.

-The knife has a little stud on the blade which is a fantastic little feature as it means the knife can be opened and shut easily with one hand, even with thick winter gloves on.
-The knife is available in various sizes and with either a straight edge or serrated straight edge combo.
-I myself prefer the serrated version as in the larger knife, there is more blade to fit it in and also opens up more uses for the knife.
+The knife has a little stud on the blade, which is a fantastic little feature, as it means the knife can be opened and shut easily with one hand, even with thick winter gloves on.
+The knife is available in various sizes, and with either a straight edge or serrated/straight edge combo.
+I myself prefer the serrated version, because it’s more versatile, and with the larger knife, there’s more blade to fit in.

 Gerber Gator Machete

-The Gerber Gator Machete is an intimidating piece of kit that is designed for clearing large swathes of land from any kind of vegetation.
-The Gator is well balanced in the hands and features texturing on the handle that is meant to reminiscent of an alligators scales, hence the name, how much it does I don’t know but it does give a good grip in the hands for an assured swing.
+The Gerber Gator Machete is an intimidating piece of kit that’s designed for clearing large swathes of land of any kind of vegetation.
+The Gator is well balanced in the hands, and features texturing on the handle that’s meant to be reminiscent of an alligator’s scales, hence the name; how much it does, I don’t know, but it does give a good grip in the hands for an assured swing.

 Gerber Fixed Blade DP – SE

-The Gerber Fixed Blade DP – SE also has a large cut out for the fore finger, aiding precision, whilst the tac hid texturing on the handle ensures a secure hold even in wet conditions.
-The 3.3 inch blade is titanium nitride coated which, after some Googling, is an extremely hard ceramic metal that is over 2 and a half times harder than steel itself, so you can expect that cutting edge to last.
+The Gerber Fixed Blade DP – SE also has a large cut-out for the fore finger, aiding precision, whilst the yak hide texturing on the handle ensures a secure hold, even in wet conditions.
+The 3.3-inch blade is titanium nitride coated, which, after some Googling, is an extremely hard ceramic metal that’s over two-and-a-half times harder than steel itself, so you can expect that cutting edge to last.